jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 alternative way of getting the same dataset.

 First, if an example starts with the “\$” prompt, it is run in the Linux shell.
-If it starts with the “&gt;&gt;&gt;” prompt, it is run in pyspark shell.
+If it starts with the “>>>” prompt, it is run in pyspark shell.

 Echo your SPARK\_HOME environment variable to see where your Spark is